-This whipped body butter is wonderful for the skin, perfect for the winter months, and great for extra dry spots that seem to show up every winter.
+This whipped body butter is wonderful for the skin, perfect for the cold months, and great for extra dry spots that seem to show up every winter.

 We make this all the time; everyone in the family loves it, and my mom is always asking me for more.

 The best part is, not only is this whipped body butter super hydrating and nourishing to the skin, it is also scented using natural essential oils.
 No need to worry about putting toxic ingredients or fragrances on your body.

 Rarely do I measure this, and it always turns out.

 If you don’t have the ginger, clove, or cinnamon essential oil, you could swap it out for about a teaspoon of the dried spices.
 It will still smell delicious, but the color will be darker.